metricly/metricly-docs/content/integrations/microsoft-azure/azure-installation.md

 You can verify the permissions by selecting Role Assignments and searching for the CloudWisdom application.
 {{% /notice %}}

-After permissions have been set, return to CloudWisdom to include or exclude as many Azure element types as you want. **Azure VM and Azure Application Gateway are enabled by default**.
+8. Return to CloudWisdom and select the element types you would like included for collection. **Azure VM and Azure Application Gateway are enabled by default**.
+Optionally, include or exclude elements within a particular element type using tag key/value pairs that exist on your Azure objects.

-Optionally, filter elements.

-Click Save button.
+9. Click the **Save** button.

 You will see your Azure VMs on the Inventory page after a few minutes.

-Don't forget to [enable Guest OS diagnostic (basic) metrics][2].
+{{% notice info %}}
+Follow the instructions on [Guest OS Diagnostic Metrics] (https://docs.metricly.com/integrations/microsoft-azure/azure-enable-guest-os-diagnostic/) to enable guest OS diagnostic metrics on your VM.
+These metrics are required for CloudWisdom's Azure cost reports.
+{{% /notice%}}

 ## Use with Agents